Ktor 3.3.2 Help

 Configure static content

-In the Project tool window, navigate to the src/main/kotlin/com/example/plugins folder and follow the steps:
+In the Project tool window, navigate to the src/main/kotlin folder and follow the steps:

 The meaning of this line is as follows:

-• Invoking staticResources() tells Ktor that we want our application to be able to provide standard website content, such as HTML and JavaScript files.
-Although this content may be executed within the browser, it is considered static from the server's point of view.
+• Invoking staticResources() enables your application to provide standard website content, such as HTML and JavaScript files.
+Although this content can be executed within the browser, it is considered static from the server's point of view.

-• The URL /content specifies the path that should be used to fetch this content.
+• The URL /content specifies the path used to fetch this content.

 • The path mycontent is the name of the folder within which the static content will live.
 Ktor will look for this folder within the resources directory.

-Alternatively, select the src/main/resources folder, press ⌘Сmd+N, and click Directory.
+Alternatively, select the src/main/resources folder, press ⌘Cmd+N (macOS) or Ctrl+N (Windows/Linux) and click Directory.

-7. Name the new file "sample.html" and press ↩Enter.
+6. Name the new file sample.html and press ↩Enter.

 <html lang="en"> <head> <meta charset="UTF-8" /> <title>My sample</title> </head> <body> <h1>This page is built with:</h1> <ol> <li>Ktor</li> <li>Kotlin</li> <li>HTML</li> </ol> </body> </html>